sci-hpc/scicluster/jobs/running_mpi_jobs.rst

    $ module load OpenMPI/3.1.1-GCC-7.3.0-2.30

-This will load, OpenMPI version 3.1.1 which is compiled with gcc 7.3.0-2.30.
+This load, OpenMPI version 3.1.1 which is compiled with gcc 7.3.0-2.30 and define the environment variable ``OMPI_MCA_btl=self,vader,tcp``.
+.
 We will compile and install other versions if you need any other.

-This will define environment variable ``OMPI_MCA_btl=self,vader,tcp``.

 There are several ways of launching an MPI application within a SLURM allocation, e.g. ``srun``, ``mpirun``, ``mpiexec``.